Syrians fear for relatives after Austrian migrant tragedy

 The news sent waves of shock and mourning through Austria.

 "It is crazy, something like that.
 I am completely stunned...
-It has really shocked me," said Waltraud Winkler, walking on a busy shopping street in the centre of Vienna.
+It has really shocked me," said Waltraud Winkler, walking on a busy shopping street in the center of Vienna.

-"It must have been so agonising for the people inside...
+"It must have been so agonizing for the people inside...
 They must have been fighting for their lives."

 The bodies are now with forensic examiners who are working around the clock to hunt for clues of the victims' identities and establish the cause of death.